 Your products are a bit random

-The fix: Make sure your patterns are all in keeping with your store, you can either put different type of patterns into categories, or open two different stores.
+The fix: Make sure your patterns are all in keeping with your store, you can either put a different type of patterns into categories or open two different stores.

 You’re trying to be professional

-The fix: Make sure your profile is up to date, and uses a photo of you.
-Add a story to your store, fill in the about section, and make sure you let your personality to come through.
+The fix: Make sure your profile is up to date and uses a photo of you.
+Add a story to your store, fill in the about section, and make sure you let your personality come through.